newfold-labs/wp-module-notifications/README.md

 - [x] Clean up remaining references to `bluehost` and `bh_` (text domains, notification display context - use "newfold-notifications", filter prefixes, etc.) If necessary, we can leverage the container to get the ID of a plugin (e.g. `bluehost`, `hostgator`, `web`, etc.)
+- [x] Update notifications to have a container and always load scripts in admin so event listeners can be attached to contaienr (for CTB updates)
 - [ ] Take the React [notifications component](https://github.com/bluehost/bluehost-wordpress-plugin/blob/575c9dfc7ad9e2cc7a3932ebc9e5a07505108d7c/src/app/components/organisms/bwa-notification/index.js)
   [reducers](https://github.com/bluehost/bluehost-wordpress-plugin/blob/c842ce4925f567eab754154d0a2d52483dd79534/src/app/store/reducer.js#L47-L55)
   and [actions](https://github.com/bluehost/bluehost-wordpress-plugin/blob/c842ce4925f567eab754154d0a2d52483dd79534/src/app/store/actions.js)